Nedocromil sodium eye drops help to prevent red, watery, itchy eyes caused by allergies.

 Make sure that the person prescribing this medicine knows about any other medicines that you are using.
 This includes medicines you buy and herbal and homeopathic medicines.

-If you buy any medicines, check with a pharmacist that they are safe to use with your other medicines.
+If you buy any medicines, check with a pharmacist that they are safe to use with your prescribed medicines.

 If you are having an operation or dental treatment, tell the person carrying out the treatment which medicines you are using.